Seven (Southern Cross Austereo): 1960s to the 1970s

 Tasmanian television station TNT-9 commenced broadcasting at 5:57 pm on 26 May 1962.
 Fred Archer was the first person to appear on the station, during its first five hours of transmission.

 On the opening night the station was officially inaugurated by Lord Rowallan, the Governor of Tasmania.
 The Mickey Mouse Club was the first programme to be broadcast, and advertisements included: Abbott's cordial, Hydro, Launceston Bank for Savings, Peters Ice Cream, Hicks Atkinson and the Saturday Evening Express.

 GTS/BKN began transmissions as a solus commercial television service by Spencer Gulf Telecasters in the upper Spencer Gulf in 1968, with Port Lincoln and Broken Hill commencing in 1970 and 1974 respectively.

 1980s to the 1990s

 On 13 May 1989, TNT-9 was sold by ENT Ltd. to Southern Cross Broadcasting and was integrated into the Southern Cross network.

 Tasmania was aggregated on 30 April 1994, albeit with only two stations – Southern Cross became a dual Seven and Ten affiliate, while TAS TV took programming from the Nine Network.
 Both stations commenced statewide transmission from this time.

 Remote Central and Eastern Australia were the final areas to be aggregated – one of the largest geographical licence areas, taking in parts of the Northern Territory, western Queensland, and other areas in which terrestrial television signals cannot be received.

 Stations broadcast to this area mainly through satellite or re-transmission stations.
-Imparja Television, based in Alice Springs, became a dual Nine and Ten affiliate, while Seven Central became a Seven affiliate.
+Imparja Television, based in Alice Springs, became a dual Nine and Ten affiliate, while Seven Central became a wholly Seven affiliate.